-The 68HC912DG128 MCU has eight blocks of Flash, consisting of 32K each.
-They are accessed through a 16K window from 0x8000 to 0xbfff.
-Each block is independently erasable and programmable, and has an upper 8K protected boot block.
-The last 16K page of the uppermost block is also accessible through the unpaged address space from 0xc000 to 0xffff.
-We have installed a Flash utility in the upper 8K protected area of the topmost block (ie. from 0xe000 to 0xffff) to facilitate erasing and programming individual blocks of Flash.
+The 68HC912D60 MCU has two blocks of Flash.
+One is a 28K block from 0x1000 to 0x7fff, and the other is a 32K block from 0x8000 to 0xffff.
+Each block is independently erasable and programmable, and has a number of block protect bits associated with it.
+We have placed a Flash loader in the upper 8K protected area of the topmost block (ie. from 0xe000 to 0xffff).
 Following an MCU reset, this loader executes, examining the state of input port line PORTA6 to decide whether to display an erase/program prompt (via the RS232 port at 9600 baud), or to run a program that you have previously loaded.
-Since the loader includes the vector space of the MCU, pseudo-vectors are implemented for your program's use (refer to the DG128demo folder on the Adapt912 Starter Package disk for an example of their use).
+Since the loader includes the vector space of the MCU, pseudo-vectors are implemented for your program's use (refer to d60demo.asm on the 912 Starter Package disk for an examle of their use).
 When setting up your compiler/linker (or assembler directives), you simply re-define the vectors to 0xdfxx instead of 0xffxx.
 The only penalty for this pseudo-vector implementation is a couple of extra instructions executing every time your interrupt service routine is called (due to the vector redirection by the loader).
-To load your file, you simply set switch SW2 to LOAD, press Reset, and switch on Vfp.
-Choose the block to erase, and then choose P. With your terminal program set up to wait for at the end of each line of the .s19 file (or end-of-line delay set to 100 ms), use the terminal program s ASCII transfer function (eg. SEND TEXT FILE) to send your .s19 file.
+To load your file, you simply jumper PORTA6 to ground (ie. place a shunt between pins 2 and 49 on H2), press Reset, and switch on Vfp.
+Choose U or L (to erase upper or lower Flash block, respectively), and then choose P. With your terminal program set up to wait for \ at the end of each line of the .s19 file (or end-of-line delay set to 100 ms), use the terminal program's ASCII transfer function (eg. SEND TEXT FILE) to send your .s19 file.
 When the transfer is complete, switch off Vfp.
-Move SW2 to RUN and press Reset to run the program you just loaded.
-(Note that this utility does not currently support S2 records.)